rehbergT/dgemm/README.md

 # Writing R and Python Packages with Multithreaded C++ Code using BLAS, AVX2/AVX512, OpenMP, C++11 Threads and Cuda GPU acceleration

-This tutorial shows step-by-step how to create an R or Python package which incorporates naive matrix multiplications functions using just three for-loops but each step uses more and more efficient techniques.
+This tutorial shows step-by-step how to speed-up an naive matrix multiplication which uses just three for-loops.
 The focus of this tutorial is to show how an existing algorithm can be ported from a R/Python to C++ using BLAS functions, AVX2/AVX512 vectorization (with runtime CPU feature detection), OpenMP and C++11 multithreading and CUDA.
 However, the functions should still be callable from within R and python using foreign function interfaces.
-Moreover, it is shown how to integreate unit tests for each function.
+Moreover, it is shown how to integrate unit tests for each function and how to utilize a CI system.

-**Each step of this tutorial is a separate branch** so that the changes between each step can be viewed using git diff between the branches.
+**Each step of this tutorial is a separate branch** and the changes between each step can be viewed using git diff.
 For example for R:

     git diff step_1_R_basic_package..step_2_R_incorporating_C++